-ADDITIONAL INFORMATION: Additional information may be obtained by contacting Jeffrey Wells, P.E., St. Louis District 408 Coordinator, U.S. Army Corps of Engineers, at (314)-331-8568.
-Your inquiries may also be sent by e-mail to Jeffrey.M.Wells@usace.army.mil
+ADDITIONAL INFORMATION: Additional information may be obtained by contacting Chad Olney, P.E., St. Louis District 408 Coordinator, U.S. Army Corps of Engineers, at (314) 331-8568.
+Your inquiries may also be sent by e-mail to chad.a.olney@usace.army.mil.